Skip to page navigation | Using this site

 Joined: 2011

-Local Group: London
+Local Group: Kent

 You can purchase a thin brush on a long wire handle that fits inside the tube.
 I also use a milton sterilisation tablet, the sort you use for cleaning babies feeding bottles.